alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 In this section we'll randomly pick a dragon mood and print a debug message about it.

-We'll make a global list `MOODS` to store information about each dragon in dictionaries.
+We'll make a global list `DRAGONS` to store information about each dragon in dictionaries.
 We'll add more to this later, but for now each dictionary just needs a single key `"mood"` with a string for the dragon's mood, for example `"cheerful"`.